Do I actually need social media?

 This tab is also great for adding social media links.
 Whatever platforms you are on, even if you aren’t super active, I would recommend adding here.
 Twitter, Instagram, Facebook, even TikTok if you have it, can go in this section!
 It’s always great for readers to be able to find you on social media, because they are more likely to keep up with you via those platforms rather than regularly visiting your website.
 If you aren’t active on social media, that’s okay (though I do recommend you create some accounts)!

-Contact page: who are people contacting?
+Contact page: Who are people contacting?

 This is usually where we recommend our authors add our information, but if you don’t have a publicist, you can add whoever is fielding queries for you!
 Some authors add their agent here, their publisher’s information, or if you are handling all inquiries, you can add your contact info!
 The best form of contact here is email, or a contact form.